doocs/leetcode/solution/0500-0599/0574.Winning Candidate/README_EN.md

 | id          | int  |
 | candidateId | int  |
 +-------------+------+
-id is an auto-increment primary key. candidateId is a foreign key to id from the Candidate table.
+id is an auto-increment primary key (column with unique values). candidateId is a foreign key (reference column) to id from the Candidate table.
 Each row of this table determines the candidate who got the i<sup>th</sup> vote in the elections.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to report the name of the winning candidate (i.e., the candidate who got the largest number of votes).</p>
+<p>Write a solution to report the name of the winning candidate (i.e., the candidate who got the largest number of votes).</p>

 <p>The test cases are generated so that <strong>exactly one candidate wins</strong> the elections.</p>

-<p>The query result format is in the following example.</p>
+<p>The result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>